 Advantages of shooting in HDR

 Only a very narrow range of brightness provides suitable exposure for conventional SDR, so SDR movies may lack detail in highlights or shadows (be over- or underexposed).
 In contrast, a broader range of brightness provides suitable exposure for HDR movies, and the wide dynamic range makes these movies less likely to look over- or underexposed.
 Even scenes with suboptimal exposure are less likely to have problems, and scenes that were difficult to shoot optimally with automatic exposure (AE) will generally look fine with HDR.
 From another perspective, by capturing brighter or darker scenes, for example, you can control brightness as an element of your movie's mood.
 Knowing this will help you take full advantage of the creative potential of HDR.

 Controlling exposure as you shoot usually requires you to check the video level on a waveform monitor.
 Without one, you can use the camera's built-in zebra function, or the zebra indicator, which shows the zebra setting level on a histogram.
 These are easy ways to check for overexposure in bright image areas.

 To check HDR video, you will also need a display monitor compatible with that format.
 Fortunately, [Gamma Disp.
 Assist] enables convenient checking of HDR video on the camera monitor or viewfinder.
 This feature emulates an HDR monitor, and although it is not intended for full HDR display, it reveals the details of your movies captured with HDR.

 - For optimal playback of HDR movies recorded in [HLG/1/2/3] on a Sony camera via an HDMI cable, you will need to adjust the picture quality settings of your Sony TV.
-In the picture quality settings on the TV, set the gamma to an option compatible with HLG, and set the color mode to an option compatible with BT.2020 or 709 according to the settings when shooting.
+In the picture quality settings on the TV, set the gamma to an option compatible with HLG and set the color mode to an option compatible with BT.2020 or 709 according to the settings when shooting.